-How will the team ensure that stakeholders Parent Meetings are able to provide meaningful feedback Leadership Team Meetings throughout the needs assessment process?
-Perception Surveys Faculty Meetings
+How will the team ensure that stakeholders, Parent Meetings and in particar parents and/or guardians, Leadership Team Meetings were able to provide meaningf input into the Perception Surveys needs assessment process?
+Faculty Meetings

 2.1 Coherent Instructional System

 Analyze the LEA's data (including sections 2.6) and answer the guiding questions to determine existing trends and patterns that support the identification of instructional needs.
 Complete a data-informed self-rating for each Georgia School Performance Standard (GSPS).
 See the Coherent Instructional System webinar for additional information and guidance.